unknwon/go-import-server/README.md

 branch = "main"
 ```

-Note: The `db_path` now points to a JSON file (not a directory) that stores statistics.
+>[!warning]
+> Starting version 0.5.0, the `db_path` is removed and statistics are stored in a JSON file.
+Historical data will not be migrated automatically.

 Assuming `$GOPATH/bin` has been added to your `$PATH` environment variable.